History of Lestonnac Free Clinic

 Rosalie led this evolution with care and compassion, ensuring that parents and families received the support, guidance, and resources they needed throughout the transition.
 Under her leadership, Lestonnac deepened its commitment to serving uninsured adults with expanded medical services and community outreach.

-Ed’s unwavering dedication to accessible, no-cost healthcare has empowered Lestonnac to provide vital medical, dental, surgical, and specialty services to those who need it most.
-His leadership reflects the Clinic’s enduring mission: no one should be denied care because they cannot afford it.
+Ed’s unwavering dedication to accessible, no-cost healthcare empowered Lestonnac to provide vital medical, dental, surgical, and specialty services to those who need it most.
+His leadership propelled the Clinic’s enduring mission forward: no one should be denied care because they cannot afford it.